dexter2206/ising/doc/usage.rst

 Note that the *matrix* format requires your spins to be labelled with :math:`0, \ldots, n`, other two formats are not restricted in this way.

-Also note that since both :math:`J_{ij}` and :math:`J_{ji}` can be specified in all the formats it does not matter which one you choose.
-In fact, if you choose to specify both coefficients, both of them will be used.
+Also note that since both :math:`J_{ij}` and :math:`J_{ji}` can be specified in all the formats it does not matter which one is chosen.
+In fact, if one chooses to specify both coefficients, both of them will be used.
 Therefore, using the following graphs would yield the same result as the previous example:

 .. code:: python